 Weber Book Links is a nonprofit organization formed to help facilitate the Utah Humanities Book Festival in Weber County and to promote all things literary in Northern Utah: the writers of books, the illustrators and designers of books, and the readers of books by providing a framework for access to writers, illustrators, and their work.

-Plans for the 2018 Book Festival have begun
+Plans for the 2018 Book Festival are in progress.

 We held our opening meeting of the Weber Book Links Utah Humanities Book Festival on April 26, 2018.
 In attendance, left to right, was new member, Dee Dee Mowers, Cassie Cox, Michael McLane (Utah Humanities), Kathy Gambles (Chairman) Leslie Parslow, Sian Griffiths, new member Emily Oyler, Lynne Goodwin and Michael Goodwin (behind the camera).
 Kathy presented an ambitious agenda for the coming fall activities and planning has gone into full speed.